Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Auxiliary-free Transferability Metrics

 \section{Auxiliary-free Transferability Metrics}

-Our proposed auxiliary-free transferability metrics \textbf{F-OTCE (Fast OTCE)} and \textbf{JC-OTCE (Joint Correspondence OTCE)} can be considered as the efficient implementations of the auxiliary-based OTCE metric, where we only take the Negative Conditional Entropy for describing transferability, as shown in Fig. \ref{fig:otce framework comparison}.
-Although we do not explicitly evaluate the domain difference, the estimated probabilistic coupling between the source and target data already to some extent captures the domain difference implicitly in this unified framework.
+Our proposed auxiliary-free transferability metrics \textbf{F-OTCE (Fast OTCE)} and \textbf{JC-OTCE (Joint Correspondence OTCE)} can be viewed as the efficient versions of the auxiliary-based OTCE metric, which only consider the Negative Conditional Entropy to describe transferability, as depicted in Fig. \ref{fig:otce framework comparison}.
+Although we do not explicitly evaluate the domain difference, the estimated probabilistic coupling between the source and target data implicitly captures the domain difference to some extent in this unified framework.

-Specifically, F-OTCE offers better efficiency, while JC-OTCE offers better robustness under larger joint distribution shifts.
-The main difference between the two metrics is that the ground cost of JC-OTCE in calculating the optimal coupling between the source and target data jointly considers both the sample distance and label distance, which is an approximation of computing ground cost in the joint space $\mathcal{X} \times \mathcal{Y}$.
+Specifically, F-OTCE achieves higher efficiency, while JC-OTCE performs better in terms of accuracy across diverse scenarios.
+The main difference between the two metrics is that the ground cost of JC-OTCE considers both sample distance and label distance when calculating the optimal coupling between the source and target data, which approximates computing ground cost in the joint space $\mathcal{X} \times \mathcal{Y}$, resulting in more precise data correspondences.